 Born in Boston Massachusetts in 1947, Donald Halfkenny BSc.
-CMD is, with 48 years of clinical and teaching experience, an internationally respected and sought after Lecturer, teacher and clinician of classical acupuncture and chinese medicine.
-He holds a Bachelor of Science degree, medical degrees in both acupuncture and chinese medicine and is a M.I.T.
-Community Fellow.
+CMD is, with 48 years of clinical and teaching experience, an internationally respected and sought after lecturer, teacher, and clinician of classical acupuncture and Chinese medicine.
+He holds a Bachelor of Science degree, medical degrees in both acupuncture and Chinese medicine and is an M.I.T.
+Fellow (CFP).

 He was a founding member of the Acupuncture Detox unit of the Boston Mayor’s Coordinating Council on Drug Abuse and the acupuncture detox unit of the Massachusetts Mental Health Department.
 Donald is a member of the Intercultural Cancer Council, the American Association of Integrative Medicine, the International Association for the Study of Traditional Asian Medicine and a member of the AGTCM in Germany.

-He is also an active member, prefect and perceptor of the Shri Ram Chandra Mission (Sahaj Marg), a United Nations NGO dedicated to the spiritual uplift of mankind, and a Heartfulness and Raj Yoga meditation Instructor / trainer.
+He is also an active member, Prefect, and Preceptor of the Shri Ram Chandra Mission (Sahaj Marg), a United Nations NGO dedicated to the spiritual uplift of mankind, and a Heartfulness and Raj Yoga meditation Instructor / Trainer.